zjukg/MyGO/README.md

 ## Data Preparation
-You should first get the textual token embedding by running `save_token_embedding.py` with transformers library.
-The modality tokenization code will be released soon.
-You can first try MyGO on the pre-processed datasets DB15K and MKG-W. The modality tokenization needs to download the original raw multi-modal data therefore the code will need more time to be prepared.
+You should first get the textual token embedding by running `save_token_embeddings.py` with transformers library (BERT, RoBERTa, LlaMA).
+You can first try MyGO on the pre-processed datasets DB15K, MKG-W, and MKG-Y. The large token files in `tokens/` should be unzipped before using in the training process.
+We provide VQGAN / BEiT tokens for visual modality and BERT / RoBERTa / LlaMA tokens for textual modality.

 ## Train and Evaluation
 You can refer to the training scripts in `run.sh` to reproduce our experiment results.
 Here is an example for DB15K dataset.